 People who are unfortunately a product of rape have lives of equal value to my own.
 Surely no one would be justified to say it would be excusable for them not to exist because of the circumstance of their birth?
 Surely the circumstance of your birth does not define the value of your life?
 In a recent article a woman revealed that she had been raped.
 She became pregnant, struggled with the idea of abortion, and in the end gave birth to her child.
 “A beautiful boy“, she proclaimed, that despite the awful circumstance of his birth, “he is first and foremost my son.”
 What an incredible response to such an awful situation.

 No one can revert the past, and no one has had a perfect past.
 We are all guilty of breaking moral boundaries so it would be hypocritical to reject those who have previously carried out an abortion.
+The blame for abortion also lies at the feet of all of us who are part of a society that separates sex from commitment, creates an ecosystem of unplanned pregnancy, and fails to support women who find themselves in that situation.
 I have never seen anyone make an alternative decision from being rejected, hated or condemned.
 Never.
 For a woman who is pregnant at a time not planned for, she can often feel incredibly vulnerable, anxious and even scared about what the future may hold.
 These feelings can be incredibly powerful and convincing in tempting a woman to choose abortion, and so we must assist with gentleness, care and compassion if we are to help someone on this matter, to bring recognition to the right decision in taking responsibility in valuing the lives of those involved.
 Roughly 50 million babies are aborted each year, it is difficult to see how we can just “brush” over this.

 How do we define violence?
 The dictionary definition of violence as “behaviour involving physical force intended to hurt, damage, or kill”, doesn’t cover all bases since attitudes, institutions, laws and judgements may all be violent.
 Physical force is not a necessary condition for defining violence, for example, the threat of violence is often just as effective in compelling behaviour as its administration.
 Violence is not expressed by any obvious criteria.
 An act may be violent in degrees, or it may be violent in effect; violence may be obvious or disguised; it may be overt or subtle; it may be confined, regulated, sealed off or liberate; it may be irrational, careless; verbal or hidden, there is nothing obvious that clearly defines violence.